hypered/forming/README.md

 $ ./run-server.sh
 ```

 The current homepage at `/` is re-used from another project.
-Insteadm navigate
+Instead, navigate
 to `/noteed` to see a list of forms.

 The same program can also be used as a command-line tool: